thisisevilevil/evilevil365/_posts/2025-04-14-Things-to-be-aware-of-When-Moving-to-Windows-11.md

 ## 1. Avoid Manual Group Management

-Manually assigning devices or users to groups doesn’t scale.
+Manually assigning devices or users to Windows 11 upgrade groups doesn’t scale.
 If regional managers send upgrade lists manually, you’ll struggle to meet the deadline.

 Instead, use Intune’s built-in gradual rollout with Autopatch’s multi-phase deployment.
 It automatically batches devices and staggers the rollout.